knative/docs/blog/docs/articles/demystifying-activator-on-path.md

       - image: ghcr.io/knative/autoscale-go:latest
 ```

-The scenario we are going to demonstrate is to deploy the ksvc, let it scale down to zero and then send traffic for 10 minutes.
+The scenario we are going to demonstrate is to deploy the ksvc, let it scale down to zero, then send traffic for 10 minutes.
 We then collect the logs from the autoscaler and visualize the EBC values, ready pods, and panic mode over time.
 The graphs are shown next.